Find Grad Schools

 • Security Consultant

 There were about 100,000 jobs for Information Security Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 28.5% which is above the national average.
 The Bureau of Labor Statistics predicts 28,500 new jobs for Information Security Analyst by 2026.
-The BLS estimates 10,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,400 job openings in this field each year.

 undefined